eosnetworkfoundation/docs/docs/50_eos-evm/30_developer-guide/30_deploy-local-nodes.md

 ### 5. Start EOS EVM Node (a.k.a.
 Silkworm Node)

-A EOS EVM Node is a node process of the virtual ethereum blockchain that validates virtual ethereum blocks and serves the read requests coming from EOS EVM RPC.
+An EOS EVM Node is a node process of the virtual Ethereum blockchain that validates virtual Ethereum blocks and serves the read requests coming from EOS EVM RPC.
 It will not produce blocks.
-However, it will consume blocks from Antelope node and convert Antelope blocks into Virutal Ethereum blocks in a deterministic way.
+However, it will consume blocks from an Antelope node and convert Antelope blocks into Virtual Ethereum blocks in a deterministic way.

-To set it up, we need to first make up a genesis of the virtual ethereum blockchain that maps to the same EVM state of the evm account of the Antelope chain that just initialized in the previous steps.
+To set it up, first we need to make up a genesis of the virtual Ethereum blockchain that maps to the same EVM state of the EVM account of the Antelope chain that just initialized in the previous steps.

 #### Antelope To EVM Block Mapping